veracruz-project/icecap/README.md

 address space constants would likely need to be changed to get IceCap running on a Raspberry Pi 4 with less than 4GB of RAM.
 Please reach out to [Nick Spinale &lt;nick.spinale@arm.com&gt;](mailto:nick.spinale@arm.com) if you would like to work together to do so.
-Also note that the `caput` component, necessary for spawning realms, is currently broken on the Raspberry Pi 4.
-As a result, the `realm-vm` demo will not work.

 You will need an SD card containing a sufficiently large bootable FAT partition (1GB should be enough).
 Here is one way to set that up: